johnwarden/jonathanwarden.com/content/language-design/functional-equality.md

 ## Abstract

 In this post, I'll argue that functional programming languages should respect the principle of **functional equality**.
-This principle states that if `a == b`, then there should exist no function `f` for which `f(a) != f(b)`.
+This principle states that if `a` equals `b`, then there should exist no function `f` for which `f(a)` does not equal `f(b)`.

+Many functional programming languages violate this principle.
+For example, in many languages division works differently for integers and floats, so the integer `4` and the float `4.0` can be functionally different, even though they are numerically equal.
+In this essay I will show how values that are "equal" but behave differently can be a source of confusion and bugs for programmers.

-Many functional programming languages violate this principle, which can cause problems for programmers.
-Often two different values are different **representations** of the same **underlying value** (the same point on the number line, the same moment in time); they are equal in some ways but different in other ways.
-Languages should allow programmers to specify what they mean by "equal" when comparing values for equality: equal representations, or equal underlying values.
+The root of the problem is the fact that two functionally different values are different **representations** of the same **underlying value** (the same point on the number line, the same moment in time).
+They are thus "equal" in some ways but different in other ways.
+To minimize confusion, languages should allow programmers to specify what they mean by "equal" when comparing values for equality: equal representations, or equal underlying values.

-This can be done by providing different equality operators (e.g. `==` vs `===` in Javascript), requiring values of different types to be converted to the same type before being compared (as enforced by languages such as Go and Haskell), and the use of **representationless types**.
-A **representationless numeric type** is possible if the precision of the output of numeric operations is explicitly specified.
+This can be done either by providing different equality operators (e.g. `==` vs `===` in Javascript), or by requiring values of different types to be converted to the same type before being compared (as enforced by languages such as Go and Haskell), or using what I call **representationless types**.

 ## It's Easy to Violate Functional Equality

 Many functional programming languages violate the principle of functional equality.

-In Scala, for example, the `toString` method may evaluate to different values for `a` and `b` even when the `==` operator says they are equal.
+In Scala, to pick an arbitrary language, the `toString` method may evaluate to different values for `a` and `b` even when the `==` operator says they are equal.

 {{< highlight scala "linenos=false" >}}
 var a = 2+2